rormartin/amqp-go-tool/README.md

   amqp-go-tool [command]

 Available Commands:
-  export      Export the messages from a RabbitMQ queue help        Help about any command move        Copy or move messages from one queue to another one
+  copy        Copy messages from one queue to another one export      Export the messages from a RabbitMQ queue help        Help about any command move        Move messages from one queue to another one

 Flags:
       --config string     config file (default is $HOME/.amqp-go-tool.yaml) -h, --help              help for amqp-go-tool